Renardo1985/phase-1-project/README.md

 # or
 json-server -w db.json
 ```
-open index.html in your browser.
+Open index.html in your browser.

 ## Features